thawane-oliveira/frontend-engineer-case/README.md

 - Allows filtering characters by planets/homeworld, and the applied filter can be cleared.
 - Enables loading more characters by clicking the "Load More" button.
 - Responsive CSS, functional on both desktop and mobile.
+- The application can be viewed in: https://frontend-engineer-case.vercel.app/

 ## How to Run the Project